Shandong Changxing

 On May 22, 2026, Iran's Tasnim News Agency issued a stark warning: the Iranian Armed Forces have prepared a new retaliation plan dubbed "Combat 3.0."
 If attacked, Iran intends to blockade the Bab-el-Mandeb strait with firepower, sever seven undersea internet cables beneath the Strait of Hormuz, and strike Gulf energy infrastructure with next-generation missiles and drones.
 This escalation, confirmed by CCTV International, comes as the U.S. government prepares potential military action.

 For global chemical markets—and especially for buyers of dioctyl terephthalate (DOTP)—this is not distant geopolitics.
 It is a direct threat to the feedstock supply chains that determine plasticizer prices and availability.
 This article examines how Iran's "Combat 3.0" could reshape DOTP market dynamics and what procurement leaders should do now.
+For broader market context, see our analysis of the LG force majeure impact on Southeast Asian DOTP markets.

 Geopolitical tensions in the Strait of Hormuz impacting global chemical supply chains